sipeed/MaixPy/docs/doc/en/README.md

 ### Connect to the Network

 For the first run, you need to connect to the network, as you will need it later to activate the device and use the IDE.
+If you don't have a router, you can use your phone to open a hotspot.

+Click `Settings` on the device and select `WiFi`.
+There are two ways to connect to the `WiFi` hotspot:

+* Scan the WiFi sharing code:
+  * Use your phone to share the `WiFi` hotspot QR code, or go to [maixhub.com/wifi](https://maixhub.com/wifi) to generate a QR code.
+  * Click the `Scan QR code` button, the camera screen will appear, scan the QR code generated previously to connect.
+* Search for hotspots:
-* On the device, click `Settings`, select `WiFi`, and click the `Scan` button to start scanning for nearby `WiFi`.
-You can click several times to refresh the list.
+  * Click the `Scan` button to start scanning the surrounding `WiFi`, you can click multiple times to refresh the list.
   * Find your WiFi hotspot.
-If you don't have a router, you can use your phone as a hotspot.
   * Enter the password and click the `Connect` button to connect.
-* Wait for the `IP` address to be obtained.
-This may take `10` to `30` seconds.
-If the interface does not refresh, you can exit the `WiFi` function and re-enter to check, or you can also see the `IP` information in `Settings` -> `Device Info`.
+Then wait for the `IP` address to be obtained, which may take `10` to `30` seconds.
+If the interface does not refresh, you can exit the `WiFi` function and re-enter to view it, or you can also see the `IP` information in `Settings` -> `Device Information`.

 ### Update the Runtime Libraries